While the World Was Burning: Background

-Originally Saint Jhn had no plans to release another album in 2020, but throughout the year he managed to connect with fellow artists Kanye West, Lil Uzi Vert, Future, JID, A Boogie wit da Hoodie and Kehlani.
-His single "Roses" also gained massive attention over the summer and became his first solo No. 1 on the Billboard charts.
+Originally Saint Jhn had no plans to release another album in 2020, but throughout the year he managed to connect with fellow artists Kanye West, Lil Uzi Vert, Future, JID, A Boogie wit da Hoodie. and Kehlani.
+His single "Roses" also gained massive attention over the summer and reached the top 5 on the Billboard and other charts.
 Because of this, he felt "it would be irresponsible to not put out another collection".
-The title While the World Was Burning was inspired by the events that unfolded in 2020 such as the COVID-19 pandemic, George Floyd riots, the 2020 US election etc. Saint Jhn calls the album a capsule collection.
+The title While the World Was Burning was inspired by the events that unfolded in 2020 such as the COVID-19 pandemic, the George Floyd protests, the 2020 US election, etc. Saint Jhn calls the album a capsule collection.

 In late September, Saint Jhn visited Kanye West in Wyoming.
 In several interviews after the release of the collection, Saint Jhn said that West had gotten a hold of his number after having heard his song "Roses" 20 times in a row on a jet plane.
 West wanted him to come to Wyoming and record with him there and threw out the idea that he could executive produce While the World Was Burning with Rick Rubin.
 Saint Jhn and West later flew down to Jamaica to record with Buju Banton.

 The songs "High School Reunion" and "Monica Lewinsky, Election Year" are reworked versions of songs from his 2019 album Ghetto Lenny's Love Songs.